 The pressure from the English increased even more during the late 1650s, both politically and militarily.
-In 1664, the English conquered the fort with four frigates and 300-450 men.
-September 8, 1664, is when the Dutch reign in North America ended.
-The English renamed Nieuw-Amsterdam to New York after the Duke of York.
+In 1664, the English conquered the fort with four frigates and 300 to 450 men.
+On September 8, 1664, the Dutch reign in North America ended.
+The English renamed Nieuw-Amsterdam New York after the Duke of York.

 At this time, Nieuw-Nederland had about 6.000 inhabitants, 1.500 of which lived in Nieuw-Amsterdam.
-Forty percent of the city population were African slaves.
+Forty percent of the city's population were slaves from Africa.

-The traces from the Dutch founders have largely disappeared from New York, but there are still remnants from later settlers such as the 17th century Wyckhoff House in Brooklyn and the 18th century Dyckman House on Manhattan island.
+The traces of the Dutch founders have largely disappeared from New York, but there are still remnants from later settlers such as the 17th-century Wyckhoff House in Brooklyn and the 18th-century Dyckman House on Manhattan island.

 However, the Dutch legacy can clearly be seen in the large number of Dutch, Dutch-related or derived place names around the city.

 Some Dutch place names in New York: